How to Become Invincible

 Do you want to become invincible?
 I mean “rock solid”; impenetrable; bullet-proof?
 The answer is simple: strive to be the truth.
+The truth is real, enduring and invincible.

 In every situation we should always be faithful to the "truth" of whatever it is we’re dealing with.
 This means: